offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-Testing for a substring works just as it did with the collapsed first algorithm, with the exception that the symbol instance count for some index in `last` needs to be calculated via `last_tallies` checkpoints.
+Testing for a substring works just as it did with the collapsed first algorithm, except that the symbol instance count for some index in `last` needs to be determined from `last_tallies` checkpoints.
 The idea is to make the gaps between `last_tallies` checkpoints wide enough that it gives memory savings compared to keeping the symbol instance counts in `last`, but at the same time short enough that the time to compute the missing gap values is still negligible.
-For example, since there are only 4 possible symbols with a DNA sequence (A, C, G, and T), the gaps in `last_tallies` don't have to get too wide before seeing memory savings over keeping symbol instance counts in `last`.
+For example, since there are only 4 possible symbols with a DNA sequence (A, C, G, and T), the gaps in `last_tallies` don't have to get too wide before seeing memory savings.

 ```{output}
 ch9_code/src/sequence_search/BurrowsWheelerTransform_RanksCheckpointed.py